 Access via multiple devices, including mobile apps, so you can connect on the go

-By eliminating the need for physical branches and the employees to staff them, banks can make significant cost savings, which can be passed on to customers in the following ways:
+By eliminating the need for physical branches and the employees to staff them, banks can make significant cost savings, which may be passed on to customers in the following ways:

 Better rates on high-interest accountsÂ